-You know before you even bite into a grilled cheese whether it's going to be transcendental or not.
-Look at a perfect one, and cheese slowly oozes from the edges.
-The bread's face is an even golden-brown that's suffused with butter.
-Pick it up, and you can feel the butter in the bread (but it doesn't leave your fingers greasy—at least, not too greasy), while the crust is crisp yet flexes ever-so-slightly, revealing a layer of tender crumb underneath.
+You know before you even bite into a grilled cheese whether it's going to be transcendent or not.
+In a really good one, the cheese slowly oozes from the edges.
+The bread's face is an even golden brown that's suffused with butter.
+Pick it up and you can feel the butter in the bread (but it doesn't leave your fingers greasy—at least, not too greasy), while the crust is crisp yet flexes ever so slightly, revealing a layer of tender crumb underneath.

 And that's all before you shove that glorious cocktail of textures and fat into your mouth.